endatabas/endb-book/src/appendix/why.md

 # Why?

-Why did we build Endatabas at all?
+Why did we build Endatabas (aka Endb) at all?
 Isn't one of the many ([many](https://www.dbdb.io)) existing databases good enough?

 ## What is Endatabas, anyway?